 Like the California Department of Financial Protection and Innovation (formerly the Department of Business Oversight).
 Bureaucrats from the DFPI have traditionally maintained a near bull’s-eye focus on debt collection companies, with rigorous oversight that mandates compliance across multiple performance categories.

 As tight as that oversight has customarily been, it was ratcheted up a notch recently and is now marked by notably exacting requirements.
-We noted that in a Century Law Group blog post from last year, noting prospective California legislation seeking tight licensing controls and other restrictions on debt-collection professionals.
+We noted that in a Century Law Group, LLP blog post from last year, noting prospective California legislation seeking tight licensing controls and other restrictions on debt-collection professionals.

 Senate Bill 908 was ultimately signed into law last autumn, with its goal of seeking “a material adjustment in the debt-collection industry” being firmly realized.
 The now-termed California Consumer Financial Protection Law provides for the following, among other things: